 Of course, if you prefer a small game with just a few friends, you can disregard this post and do your own thing.
 That’s perfectly fine, too!
 I once built a haunted house game solely for myself and my college buddies, and it was great fun.

 On the other hand, if you want to bring in several new players each week, you should probably be doing at least a few of the things in this guide on a semi-regular basis.
-Let’s review these activities one by one and talk about why they matter.
+Let’s review these activities one by one and look at why they matter.

 9 Tips for marketing your text-based game